Choose from a variety of preset canvases, or set up a Custom Canvas for your creation.

-Change Width, Height, or DPI of your new canvas preset.
+Change the Width, Height, or DPI of your new canvas preset.

 Tap on the value you want to adjust.
 This will reveal a numerical keypad below, where you can enter the size you need.

 Changing the size of your canvas will change the number of Maximum Layers available.
-Larger canvases offer fewer layers.
-Smaller canvases offer more.
+Larger canvases allow for fewer layers.
+Smaller canvases allow for more.